MetaMask/snaps/packages/examples/packages/cronjobs/README.md

 the `endowment:cronjob` permission.
 Each job is defined by an `expression` and a `request` object.
 The `expression` is a cron expression that defines the schedule of the job.
-The `request` object defines the JSON-RPC request that will be sent to the snap's `onCronjob` handler when the job is executed.
+The `request` object defines the JSON-RPC request that will be sent to the Snap's `onCronjob` handler when the job is executed.

 In this example, we schedule a job that executes every minute.
-When the job is executed, the snap's `onCronjob` handler is called with the following JSON-RPC
+When the job is executed, the Snap's `onCronjob` handler is called with the following JSON-RPC
 request:

 ```json